kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

 ## DISCLAIMER

 This is admittedly vibes code.
 But I looked over it and it didn't seem like anything that could blow up my computer.
-However, if this still ails you, I suggest reviewing the python file yourself and making something better, if you can.
+However, if this still ails you, I suggest reviewing the python file(s) yourself and making something better, if you can.
 This is the best I got right now.

 ## If You're Using the Python Script